mheily/jobd/README.md

 * Darwin-specific things - EnableTransactions
 * legacy keys - Disabled, OnDemand

+## Building (all platforms)

+Make sure you have Ruby installed before building or installing this project.

 ## Building under Linux

 There are a few extra steps when building on Linux: